KC-univ/KC-univ/README.md

 - 👋 Hi, I’m @KC-univ
+- 🎓 I’m a PhD student at Aix-Marseille University, working on ship power prediction and maritime engineering applications.
-- 👀 I’m interested in Machine learning, deep learning and data science.
+- 👀 I’m interested in Machine Learning, Deep Learning, Data Science, and hybrid modeling for engineering problems.
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently exploring predictive modeling, seakeeping analysis, and hybrid semi-parametric methods.
-- 💞️ I’m looking to collaborate on data science projects.
+- 💞️ I’m open to collaborations on data-driven research projects in engineering, physics, and applied sciences.
-- 📫 How to reach me khalilchouikri@gmail.com
+- 📫 You can reach me at: khalilchouikri@gmail.com

 <!---
 KC-univ/KC-univ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->